 A- List Session Keyboard player in Nashville!
 Credits include: Dolly Parton, Willie Nelson, Lainey Wilson Chis Tomlin, Casting Crowns, Francesca Battistelli, Parmalee, Lauren Alaina, Lady A .Luke has toured all over the country and internationally, with TV appearances and performances at iconic venues like The Grand Ole Opry and Carnegie Hall

-Luke Moseley has been a professional musician for the last 15 years.
-He holds a music degree from The University of Texas, where he received a Music Media degree.
-Professionally, Luke has extensive experience and versatility as a pianist/keyboardist, session musician, film composer, arranger, producer, music director, and educator.
-He has worked with several great artists over the last decade.
+Luke Moseley has been a professional musician for more than a decade.
+He holds a music degree from The University of Texas, where he received his Bachelor of music.
+Professionally, Luke is an accomplished piano/keyboard player, session musician, composer, music director, and producer.

 Composer for “Sewing Hope” documentary, narrated by Forrest Whitaker.

 As a composer Luke's emotive style is heavily influenced by his love for cinematic/orchestral scoring.
 He writes music with the conscious focus of telling a story and inspiring a feeling.

 Great gear including, Nord Stage 3, Moog, Oberheim, Wurlitzer 200, B3 and Leslie 122, Strymon FX pedals, Apollo

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 6 Reviews - 1 Repeat ClientEndorse Luke Moseley

 It's always with great pleasure to work with Luke as always.
 His playing is amazing and fits in the groove.